ansible/ansible-lightspeed/docs/vscode_guide/installing_vs.md

 # Installing the Ansible VS Code extension

-You need the latest version of the Ansible VS Code extension to access Ansible Lightspeed with Watson Code Assistant functionality.
+You need the latest version of the Ansible VS Code extension to access Ansible Lightspeed with IBM watsonx Code Assistant functionality.

 ## Prerequisites